Amruthachevvuri/Sales-revenue-analysis-dashboard/README.md

 ![Dashboard Preview](dashboard.png)

 ## Project Overview
+This project was developed as part of my internship at Thiranex.
-Interactive Power BI dashboard for analyzing sales and revenue trends.
+The dashboard analyzes sales and revenue data using interactive visualizations and KPI tracking in Power BI.

 ## Features
 - KPI Cards